alexpovel/latex-cookbook/README.md

 412ba291
 ```

-Since a collision of even short hashes is impossible for our modest uses,
+Since a collision of even short hashes is essentially impossible in most use cases,
 we can uniquely identify states of the project by this short SHA.
 This is why commands like `git show 412ba291` work (try it out; the SHA exists in this repository!).
 (As a side note: GitLab picks up on those hashes automatically, as shown in